MartaKMB/MartaKMB/README.md

 # Hi, I'm Marta 👋 🪰

-I'm a front-end developer who is passionate about creating technology to help people and make them happy. 😁
+I'm a front-end developer who is passionate about creating technology to help people and make them smile. 😁

 ### 🤓 Self-taught front-end developer